clasohm/RH6-Client-STIG/README.md

       param1: foo

 # Example
-- name: "HIGH | V-38653 | The snmpd service must not use a default password.
+- name: "HIGH | V-38653 | The snmpd service must not use a default password."
   some_module:
       param1: foo